thaianabyrne/funnel-kpi-analysis/README.md

 Evaluate a user funnel (visit → signup → activate → purchase) to identify conversion drop-offs and revenue opportunities.

 ## Business Context
-This project simulates a Google Analytics / CRM-style funnel to demonstrate how a Business Analyst uses Excel, Power BI, and SQL to support decision-making.
+This project simulates a Google Analytics / CRM-style funnel to demonstrate how a Business Analyst uses Excel and SQL-style analysis to support decision-making.

 ## Tools Used
-- Excel (data cleaning, pivot tables, KPI calculations)
+- Excel (data cleaning, pivot tables, KPI calculations, funnel analysis)
-- Power BI (dashboard visualization)
 - SQL (basic queries for funnel and segmentation analysis)

 ## Key Metrics